dukeofharen/httplaceholder/docs/UI.md

 # Management interface

 Besides being an HTTP stub and having a REST API to configure the stubs, HttPlaceholder also has a user interface to manage HttPlaceholder.
-This user interface talks to the [API](REST API).
+This user interface talks to the [REST API](API.md).

 ## How to get there